 “Shakespeare mentions hedgehogs in ‘The Tempest’ and ‘Midsummer Night’s Dream’ and he refers to ‘hedgepigs’ and ‘urchins’.”

 Everyone is sure to know what a hedgehog looks like.
-The hedgehog’s back and sides are covered in 25 mm (1”) long spines (which are really modified hairs).
+The hedgehog’s back and sides are covered in 25mm (1 inch) long spines (which are really modified hairs).
 These are absent from the face, chest, belly, throat and legs which are covered with a coarse, grey-brown fur.
 There are approximately 5,000/7,000 spines on an average adult hedgehog.
 What many people do not know is that a hedgehog has a small tail.

 Hedgehogs are certainly noisy eaters as people who have encountered these animals ‘at table’ will testify; but what do they actually eat?

-This diagram shows that beetles are a major food item along with caterpillars and earthworms.
-Most people are aware that hedgehogs are basically insect eaters.
+This diagram shows that they eat a lot of beetles, along with caterpillars and earthworms.
+Most people are aware that hedgehogs are mostly insect eaters.

-However, many householders put out a saucer of meat based pet food for their garden friends.
+Many people put out a saucer of meat-based pet food for their garden friends.
 The hedgehog will treat this as a welcome supplement to its normal diet and will not go hungry if, for some reason, the food is not put out.
-Always ensure that a dish of water is available especially during the summer months or in extreme weather conditions.
+Always make sure that a dish of water is available especially during the summer months or in extreme weather conditions.